ileathan/embed-miner/README.md

 11.)
 Added an attempt to load options from localStorage if none are specified.

 12.)
-Added saveing options to localStorage.
+Added automatically saveing options to localStorage (just a few bytes).

 13.)
 Added `interval` or `i` command added to throttle the two main updates (default = 500ms and default/10 (50ms))